+The Bard Recovery blood clot filter has been linked to a 40% risk of filter fracture after five years.
+NBC News revealed the Recovery may have a fatal flaw.
+The blood clot filter also may have gained FDA clearance through outright forgery.
 C.R.
-Bard withdrew its Recovery IVC filter in 2005.
-The Bard Recovery blood clot filter has been linked to a 40% risk of filter fracture after five years.
-NBC News revealed the Recovery may have a fatal flaw, and that it may have gained FDA clearance – though not approval – through outright forgery.
+Bard withdrew its troubled Recovery IVC filter from the market in 2005.

 IVC Filters Flawed – NBC Nightly News